-For up to date information on Offaly Archives follow the blog https://offalyhistoryblog.wordpress.com/
+For weekly information on Offaly Archives follow the blog https://offalyhistoryblog.wordpress.com/

 In 2014, the De Renzy papers from Tinnycross were conserved and catalogued.
 This is an important 17th collection of archives relating to lands at Tinnycross.
 Download the Derenzi Identity Statement by archivist Lisa Shortall.

-Birr Castle Archives - The Rosse Papers are the papers of the Parsons family, baronets, Barons and Viscounts Oxmantown and Earls of Rosse of Birr Castle, Birr (alias Parsonstown), Co.
-Offaly.
+Birr Castle Archives - The Rosse Papers are the papers of the Parsons family, baronets, Barons and Viscounts Oxmantown and Earls of Rosse of Birr Castle, Birr (alias Parsonstown), County Offaly.
 They run from c.1540 to 1991.
 They are held by Lord and Lady Rosse at Birr Castle.
-They have been professionally catalogued by A. P. W. Malcomson of PRONI and the catalogue is available to purchase or to view in Offaly Library Service.
-Research enquiries or requests to view the archive can be made by emailing email@example.com
+They have been professionally catalogued by A. P. W. Malcomson of PRONI and the catalogue is available to view in Offaly Library Service, Birr Castle Archives (by appointment).
+Research enquiries or requests to view the archive can be made by emailing firstname.lastname@example.org

 The National Library of Ireland has a considerable amount of material relating to county Offaly as does Trinity College Dublin, the National Photographic Archive in Meeting House Square in Temple Bar and the National Archives of Ireland.